 The county auditor maintains the integrity of financial administration of county government by overseeing the financial record-keeping for the county and to assure that all expenditures comply with the county budget.
 The county auditor must audit all bills approved for payment by the board of commissioners before checks are issued.
 All expenses must be legitimate with adequate funds to cover payments within each departmental budget.

 The county auditor's office is broken down into various divisions in order to best serve the public.
 Within these divisions you will find personal property, board of revisions, manufactured homes, estate tax, and vendor, dog and cigarette licensing, just to name a few.
 Located within the navigation bar to the left of the screen are all divisions of the auditor's office with clickable links to information on each area.

 Auditor Biviano Receives the CAFR Award for Fiscal Year 2012

-Trumbull County Auditor, Adrian Biviano, has once again received an award for the CAFR (Comprehensive Annual Financial Report) for the fiscal year ended December 31, 2012.
+Trumbull County Auditor, Adrian Biviano, has once again received an award for the CAFR (Comprehensive Annual Financial Report) and the PAFR (Popular Annual Financial Report) for the fiscal year ended December 31, 2012.
 The 'Certficate of Achievement for Excellence in Financial Reporting' received by the CAFR is the highest form of recognition in governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.